trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 That means every single time a monster was supposed to move down, they moved right.
 Every time they went to move left, they actually moved up.

-Now the hilarious thing about this specific bug is, since I had made this switch for EVERY call to setPosition, you might never notice it.
+Now the hilarious thing about this specific bug is, since I had made this switch for EVERY call to `setPosition`, you might never notice it.
 Everything *kind of* still made sense.
-Everyone was in the topsy turvy world where right was down and left was up, so everyone would still kind of *look* like they were behaving properly.
+Everyone was in the topsy turvy world where right was down and left was up.
+So everyone would still kind of *look* like they were behaving properly because it was all consistent.
 But it was still causing all sorts of weird, hard to explain bugs in the game.

 "Whoa whoa run that back", you might say in a Waka Flocka Flame voice.
 "What does that have to do with testing?"